CloudLabs-MOC/CloudLabs-SEED/Cryptography/Hash-Length-Extension-Attack-Lab/Hash-Length-Extension-Attack-Lab.md

 ### 3.3 Task 3: The Length Extension Attack

 In this task, we will generate a valid MAC for a URL without knowing the MAC key.
-Assume that we know the MAC of a valid request R, and we also know the size of the MAC key.
-Our job is to forge a new request based on R, while still being able to compute the valid MAC.
+Assume that we know the MAC of a valid request `R`, and we also know the size of the MAC key.
+Our job is to forge a new request based on `R`, while still being able to compute the valid MAC.
-Given the original message M="This is a test message"and its MAC value, we will show how to add a message "Extra message" to the end of the padded M, and then compute its MAC, without knowing the secret MAC key.
+Given the original message `M="This is a test message"` and its MAC value, we will show how to add a message `"Extra message"` to the end of the padded `M`, and then compute its MAC, without knowing the secret MAC key.

 ```